 - Allows use of standby database in Read-Only mode (when recovery mode is turned off)

-- Replicates selected Oracle database environments for the purposes of Data Migration, Reporting, ETL extract solution
+- Replicates selected Oracle database environments for the purposes of Data Migration, Reporting, Real-time Business Decisions, ETL extract solution

 - Performs logical database replication - the target can be a subset of data, and the structure can be different